BLKKKBVSIK/Askinator/README.md

 [![Watch the video](https://github.com/user-attachments/assets/f78148e4-aa37-4826-a132-15505a11604d)](https://www.youtube.com/watch?v=pXO6IXGCl1s)

 You can see the promo video by clicking [this link](https://www.youtube.com/watch?v=pXO6IXGCl1s).
-You can also play the game with this link on your browser (https://askinator-c6fe5.web.app)
+You can also play the game with this link in your browser (https://askinator-c6fe5.web.app)

 ### Current architecture

 The project is made using [Flutter](https://flutter.dev/) a Google UI framework created in 2017.
 It uses the Google language Dart created in 2011, [Dart](https://dartlang.org/).

-The application is based on a MVVM architecture using [Stacked](https://pub.dev/packages/stacked) by FilledStacks as a state management.
+The application is based on an MVVM architecture using [Stacked](https://pub.dev/packages/stacked) by FilledStacks as a state management.
 The usage of [Stacked](https://pub.dev/packages/stacked) is for maintainability and readability.
  [Stacked](https://pub.dev/packages/stacked) uses implicitly the [Provider](https://pub.dev/packages/provider) package.
 The main idea is to use an MVVM pattern to remove any business logic from the UI layouts by putting this logic in a separated view model.
 This adds more clarity and maintainability.